sara-nl/sne-es-db/README.md

 [3-4]: http://www.postgresql.org/docs/current/static/sql-commands.html

 #### 3.3 Simple queries
 Once the data is imported you can use the SQL data manipulation commands to browse your database.
-Try some simple queries first ant then write and perform SQL queries that answer the following questions:
+Try some simple queries first and then write and perform SQL queries that answer the following questions:

  - Which movie has received the most ratings?
  - What is the average rating for the movie 'Star Wars'?